ahmad-asaad/ToDo-WebApp/README.md

 A simple To-Do Web App to practice JavaScript.

-Note : I did not make the HTML and CSS used in this project.
+PS : I only wrote the JavaScript code, I did not make the HTML or the CSS used in this project.

 ### Screenshot